What is Red Velvet Pasta?

 Red Velvet Pasta: A beetroot pasta with a cheesy ingredient added.

 Adding Beetroot to the Pasta Sauce

 The process of adding beetroot to your pasta sauce is actually pretty easy and it ends up yielding this gorgeous pink/red hue.
-If you want to add the beetroot directly into the pasta noodle itself, we have a couple of recipes for those at the bottom of the post as well.
-We would like to pretend that we’re only using beetroot to incorporate all these amazing nutrients into the dish, but in reality, we also really love it because it’s pink and it’s pretty on the plate.
+If you want to add the it directly into the pasta noodle itself, we have a couple of recipes for those at the bottom of the post as well.
+We would like to pretend that we’re only using it to incorporate all these amazing nutrients into the dish, but in reality, we also really love it because it’s pink and it’s pretty on the plate.
 Here are a few of our favorite recipes!

 1. Red Velvet Spaghetti